-Living Games Conference, March 2014
+Sigma Play Conference, May 2014

 Role playing games use character and situation as tools for players to collaboratively tell stories.
 Freeform meta-techniques are procedures which interrupt into the flow of the narrative, but which give players access to additional layers of storytelling and embodiment of character.
 This collection is taken from the game framework Play With Intent.
-After creating a basic premise for the story, players choose techniques (i.e. rules and themes) to structure and inspire play.
-Scenes are played out live, with players collaborating to provide direction, framing of scenes, escalation and closure to the story.
+After creating a basic premise for the story, players choose 3 techniques (i.e. rules and themes) to structure and inspire play.
+Story is played out live, with players collaborating to provide direction, framing of scenes, escalation and closure.